 A home proofing box is the way to go!
-Proofing bread in a warm, humid environment is the best solution to prevent dough drying up.
+Proofing bread in a warm, humid environment is the best solution to prevent dough from drying up.
 If you are using a home proofer such as this one from Brod & Taylor, you should always fill the provided water tray with water.
 A cup or tray of warm water should also be added when using another warming device to proof your bread.
 Typical choices are an oven on low heat/light on, a microwave with a light on or a home proofing box.

 Covering the dough well as it rises is also a valid choice.
 Cover a bowl of fermenting dough with something airtight such as plastic wrap or a lid.
 A tea towel will offer some protection but is not nearly as effective as something sealed.

 To prevent dough from drying out when proofing, it depends on what you are proofing in for what to use to protect it.
 Here are the best covering solutions for particular bread proofing containers:

 When proofing dough in a banneton you can use a plastic bag, shower cap, inverted mixing bowl.
 You can get a banneton here.